 * * *

-In the following weeks, François continued to pursue Angelique, and she, in turn, managed to hold him at bay while still keeping him interested.
+In the following weeks, François continued to pursue Angelique, and she, in turn, cleverly managed to hold him at bay while still keeping him interested.

-Then one day an attractive, well-dressed young woman entered Madame Suzette's dress shop.
+Then one day an attractive, well-dressed woman entered Madame Suzette's dress shop.
 Angelique, who was working beside the window to take advantage of the bright sunlight, saw the Duc de Rochefort's carriage parked outside.
 Madame Suzette was busy with the customer, so Angelique snuck out the back door to get a better look at the vehicle.

 The exterior was black and heavily trimmed with gold.
 On the door, nearly eighteen inches in diameter, was the du Barry family crest.
 The young dressmaker's assistant stretched out her hand and let her fingertips caress the intricate carving.